 I break down bad SEOs into 2 categories.
 Scammers and the inexperienced.
 Scammers are the ones that don’t do anything yet happily take your money every month.
 I’ve had a number of new clients that had this happen to them.
 And what was even more shocking is that often they weren’t even some shady cold-emailing offshore SEO farm.
 A number of times the culprit was a local marketing agency that held some prominence.
 I would do an audit and find nothing of value.
 These were clients that had been paying $1,000+ a month for over a year and there were no traces of any actual SEO work performed.

 The inexperienced at least try.
 But SEO is a complex and ever-changing art form.
 Something that worked great one day may become a nothing burger once the next Google Update rolls out.
-The inexperienced SEO can do some good or can do harm.
+An inexperienced SEO can do some good or can do harm.
 They don’t have the experience to master the nuances of increasing traffic.
 They may go after keywords that don’t have a high search intent.

 Why is it so easy to get ripped off?
 There are a few reasons why it is so easy to get taken for a ride.